The Best Baby Carriers: How to Choose the Right Baby Carrier

 Ergobaby Performance (purchased secondhand): I liked this carrier and used it with my son from when he was a few weeks old until I stopped carrying him regularly a bit after a year.
 It worked better for me than the Omni 360 but the straps still fell off my shoulder all the time.
 It does not allow for forward facing but does do back carrying.

-Baby Tula Free to Grow (purchased): This is by far my favorite everyday carrier.
+Baby Tula Free to Grow (purchased): This is my go-to everyday carrier.
 It is comfortable, doesn’t fall off my shoulder, and is easy to use.
 I also love the linen material.
 It is a pretty carrier that blends in well with any outfit.
 My one complaint was their orange tag that very much doesn’t blend in.
 While writing this post I see they have since changed the tag to a tag that blends in, darn.
 Your gain, my frustration at having the old one.
 I also love that it has a small pocket in front.
 It does not forward-face (the Baby Tula Explore does) but it does back carry.
 I find it very comfortable in both front and back carry.
 My baby is comfortable in it too.
 We love this carrier.

 Wildbird Aerial (gifted): I like my Wildbird Aerial but I have found the waistband gets a bit hot.
 It is a very attractive carrier (I’d say even more aesthetic than the linen Tula because it doesn’t have a large tag sewn on or the black straps lining the straps) and I found it overall comfortable.
 It is a similar style to the famous Artippope carrier but more affordable.
 It is apron style meaning you basically put it on upside down and pull it up.
 The straps then cross in the back.
 It is a thicker waistband and as I mentioned, I find it gets a bit hot.